jmkristian/node-pop3bbs/README.md

 5. Copy config-example.ini to config.ini.
 6. Edit config.ini to identify:
    * your POP, SMTP, LDAP and AGWPE servers
-   * where to find users' entries in the LDAP directory (baseDN)
+   * an LDAP user authorized to read users' passwords (bindDN and password)
-   * an LDAP user authorized to read users' passwords (bindDN)
+   * how to find a user's password in the LDAP directory (baseDN, userIdAttribute and passwordAttribute)
 7. Run the command `node ./bbs.js`

 A user's email address is their call sign plus the POP emailDomain in config.ini.